Sandvik SAF 2205 (Tube and pipe, seamless)

 |Btu/(ft h °F)|

-Sandvik SAF 2205 has a far lower coefficient of thermal expansion than austenitic stainless steels and can therefore possess certain design advantages.
+Sandvik SAF 2205 has a far lower coefficient of thermal expansion than austenitic stainless steels and can therefore offer certain design advantages.

 |Temperature, °C||MPa||Temperature, °F||ksi|